Skip to main content

 Harvest Season Safety Tips

 Fall harvest time can be one of the busiest and most dangerous seasons of the year for the agriculture industry.
-Agriculture is one of the leading industries in Illinois and farmers across the state will be moving equipment along roadways during the harvest season, which typically begins in early September and can last into November.
+Agriculture is the leading industry in Illinois, and farmers across the state will be moving equipment along roadways during the harvest season, which typically begins in early September and can last into November.
 Drivers should expect to see farm vehicles on the road during this time.

 As farmers are traveling between fields, we are reminding motorists and farmers alike to share the road to help reduce crashes involving tractors, implements, and other farm equipment.